indexmod/indexmod-old/rozanov-mikhail.md

 pinterest: 0
 ---

-(Est. 2013, city) is a Mikhail Rozanov (Rus. Михаил Розанов) born 1973, Moscow—Russian photographer, actor, teacher at the British Higher School of Art and Design in Moscow.
-Sign in to edit Mikhail Rozanov

-# A family
+## A family

 Daughter Varvara (born in 1993) theatrical manager, graduated from the Moscow Art Theatre (Moskovskiy Hudojestvenny Akademicheskiy Teatr, МHАТ), engaged in the production of the film based on the novel by Fyodor Dostoevsky—The Idiot.

-Mikhail Rozanov in 2013
-Photo: Maria Demyanova / Port Magazine

-Mikhail Rozanov (right) as Mitya at Sergey Solovev's film of 1990
-Photo: Mosfilm / Afisha

 # Filmography

 Chyornaya roza—emblema pechali, krasnaya roza—emblema lyubvi (1990) as Mitya, Alexandra's neighbour2

 “Business center” Station of Moscow Metro
 Photo: Mikhail Rozanov / Time Out